d3-worgan/WheresMyGlassesBackend/README.md

 ```
 python main.py --display --opencv
 ```
-To specify which model to use, follow the steps above (i.e. put the model files in a new directory in the models directory) and specify the folder name using the ```--model``` option e.g.
+Specify which detection model to use
 ```
 python main.py --display --model yolov4
 ```
-To connect the system to MQTT to allow to process and respond to requests try
+To connect the system to MQTT try
 ```
 python main.py --display --mqtt
 ```
+The MQTT broker address defaults to localhost or the IP address of the machine.
 To specify the address of the MQTT broker use e.g.
 ```
 python main.py --display --mqtt --broker 192.168.0.123